xavsant/brent_crude_prices/ANALYSIS.md

 > LSTM model performance will vary across runs

-Comparing the plots of the LSTM model against the Random Forest model, we can see that the LSTM model more closely follows the true behaviour of the time series.
+Comparing the plots of the LSTM model against the Random Forest model, I found that the LSTM model more closely follows the true behaviour of the time series.

 **LSTM Actual vs Predicted Plot**<br>
 ![LSTM Actual vs Predicted Plot](./visuals/lstm_actual_vs_predicted_plot.png)